Like most of people, we regard our pet as family. When they lose their mobility and activity, we do everything we can to support our pet.

 Your dog may become reluctant to do things that he previously could do with ease.
 You may notice he has become reluctant to jump in and out of the car, or walk up and down stairs.

 Your dog may tire more easily than normal.
-This may mean that walks become shorter and more painful for your dog.
+This may mean that walks become shorter for your dog.
 Your dog may also spend more time sleeping and/or resting than usual.

 - Weight Loss